nikolovlazar/egghead-beginners-guide-nextjs/exercises/exercise-01--create-a-new-next-js-type-script-project/README.md

 ## What is Next.js?

-Next.js is an open-source full-stack React framework built on top of Node.js.
+Next.js is an open-source React framework built on top of Node.js.
 It enables developers to build super fast, optimized web sites and web apps.
 While traditional React apps are rendered on the client-side, Next.js gives you the option to also render your pages on the server-side.
 Its features like built-in router, per-page rendering options, automatic static optimization, provide a best in class developer experience and rapid feature development.
 The React documentation lists Next.js as a "Recommended Toolchain" for building a server-side rendered React apps.
 It is originally built by Guillermo Rauch, and it is developed and maintained by Vercel.

 ## Background